open-feature/java-sdk-contrib/providers/flagd/README.md

 The `targetUri` is meant for gRPC custom name resolution (default is `dns`), this allows users to use different resolution method e.g. `xds`.
-Currently, we are supporting all [core resolver](https://grpc.io/docs/guides/custom-name-resolution/) and one custom resolver for ``envoy`` proxy resolution.
-For more details please refer the [RFC](https://github.com/open-feature/flagd/blob/main/docs/reference/specifications/proposal/rfc-grpc-custom-name-resolver.md) document.
+Currently, we are supporting all [core resolver](https://grpc.io/docs/guides/custom-name-resolution/) and one custom resolver for `envoy` proxy resolution.
+For more details, please refer the [RFC](https://github.com/open-feature/flagd/blob/main/docs/reference/specifications/proposal/rfc-grpc-custom-name-resolver.md) document.

 ```java